 The state of sanitation in many parts of the world is shocking.
 Today, 2.3 billion (one in three people) lack safe, basic sanitation.
 Among them, a staggering 892 million people relieve themselves outside, out of necessity or customs, which can contaminate water sources and expose women to the threat of violence and harassment.

-"In many countries, this sanitation crisis has devastating consequences for public health and reduces children's opportunities for the future, as many drop out of school because there is nowhere to go to the bathroom." - Kinya Seto, President & CEO, LIXIL
+"In many countries, this sanitation crisis has devastating consequences for public health and reduces children's opportunities for the future, as many drop out of school because there is nowhere to go to the bathroom." - Kinya Seto, President, LIXIL Group Corporation

 Because of dirty water and poor sanitation, many children develop recurring diarrhea- related illnesses.
 Approximately 288,000 children die from these diseases every year.
 Fifty percent of malnutrition and approximately twenty-five percent of stunted growth in children have been associated with diarrhea and intestinal worm infections, often impacting them physically and mentally later in life.
 And schools in disadvantaged areas that lack proper hygiene and sanitation can especially affect girls during their period, causing many of them to drop out of school.